 Taste, aroma, texture, quality

 About halfway through ripening time, each batch is tested.
-(Inga’s favorite part in the cellar) With a special probe, she pierces the wheel, pulling out a piece about 10 cm long.
+(This is our affinage master Inga's favorite part in the cellar) With a special probe, she pierces the wheel, pulling out a piece about 10 cm long.
 It is evaluated by its colour, aroma, and a small piece can also be tasted.
 Then the drilled piece is put back into the roll and the hole is tightly sealed.
-By what you see, smell and taste, you can judge whether the ripening of the cheese is going as planned.
+By what you see, smell and taste, you can judge whether the ripening of the cheese is going as planned